 established on the first records and eliminates the Venom influence, creating something even darker.

-other than the band's namesake, Erzsebet Bathory.
-Musically, it retains a similar feeling to the previous song, until the
+none other than the band's namesake, Erzsebet Bathory.
+Musically, it retains a similar feeling to the previous song, until

-more mid-paced chorus.
+the more mid-paced chorus.
 The refrain is actually very memorable.
-The song features some use of an organ, which adds to the dark
+The song features some use of an organ, which adds to the

-and evil atmosphere.
-The aura created by this album is not cold, like so many that were inspired by this but, rather, it is
+dark and evil atmosphere.
+The aura created by this album is not cold, like so many that were inspired by this but, rather,

-"Call From the Grave".
+introduce "Call From the Grave".
 From the first moments, a claustrophobic feeling of suffocation takes hold.
-The chords are strummed
+The chords are

-openly, as the mid-paced riffs build to create an epic atmosphere.
-Quorthon's grim and tormented vocals are filled with despair
+strummed openly, as the mid-paced riffs build to create an epic atmosphere.
+Quorthon's grim and tormented vocals are filled

 "I tear at the lid I'm suffering

 In a cold and nameless grave